 The God-given assignment to write the book began just months, or a year before we moved to La Vernia from San Antonio.
 Reese was barely a toddler.
 I was writing it while in the midst of building our previous house (featured in the blog post called: “Butterfly Fly Away”).
 In that post you’ll see pictures of the travel trailer we lived in while building that house.
 I would sit at the dining table of the trailer typing away on the days Steve was at the fire station (which seems so long ago now).

-When I finished learning each religion and philosophy and wrote a chapter for each one, I asked several of “my teachers” to please read them to see if I learned those faith systems correctly; if anyone would know, it would be people who made a living teaching them!
+When I finished learning each religion and philosophy and wrote a chapter for each one, I asked several of “my teachers” [ex-Buddhist monks, ex-Hindu priests, ex-Jihadist muslims, etc] to please read them to see if I learned those faith systems correctly; if anyone would know, it would be people who made a living teaching them!
 They each said I got it all correct, or told me the few suggestions I needed to tweak.

-After I completed each religion and philosophy, we started building the McGuire House, and I started writing this blog.
+After I completed each religion and philosophy (but not the book in general), we started building the McGuire House [a guest house on our 11 acres, detailed in the first few blog posts], and I started writing this blog.
+So, as you read the first few posts of this blog, I had just completed learning all the religions and was taking a brief 5-month break from writing the book.
 It was a relief to me!
 Building gave me a much-needed break from studying and writing such intense material.

-Ever since we finished the McGuire House and most of the log house, I returned to the book.
+Ever since we finished the McGuire House and most of our log house [also detailed in previous posts], I returned to the book.
 I’ve dedicated the vast majority of my daily life these past few years to finishing it, which is another reason for my blog silence for this last 3 years.
 Writing the book has definitely been my unpaid full-time job for about 13-14 years now.
 It’s written in the same tone of voice and style as this blog…conversational and simple; I don’t know any other way to write.

 I told my husband Steve that it feels so strange to be with family, friends, or even strangers, and not mention what I do with 3/4 of my daily life.
 It’s just simply not a topic that I can introduce without it turning into major (and potentially uncomfortable) discussion.
 So in the interest of spending enjoyable and relaxing time with loved ones, I simply don’t bring it up; I figured that people can just read it when it’s done, if they want.
 If no one ever reads it, that’s perfectly fine with me; I’ll stick it in a drawer and move on with my life.
 I’ll know that I fulfilled an assignment God gave me, and I’ll simply move on to the next assignment.